CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: Conclusion

 \section{Conclusion}

-In this paper, we present \sys{}, an interactive system that aids programmers in code generation and verification.
-It achieves this by providing hierarchical task decomposition, modular-based code generation, and result verification during prompt authoring.
-Our iterative design process and interview study uncovered strategies and programmers' needs for externalizing mental models and scaffolding intents for code generation.
-A user study involving experienced programmers further validated \sys{}, demonstrating its capacity to enhance programmers' ability to navigate and edit code across various abstraction levels, from initial intent to final code implementation.
-In summary, our work provides valuable design insights into the concept of \textit{hierarchical generation} for future LLM-driven code assistants.
+In this paper, we present \sys{}, an interactive system that aids programmers in code generation and evaluation.
+It achieves this by providing hierarchical task decomposition, modular-based code generation, and result evaluation during prompt authoring.
+Our iterative design process uncovered strategies and programmers' needs for externalizing intentions and translating them into NL prompts for code generation.
+A user study with 12 experienced programmers further validated \sys{}, demonstrating its capacity to enhance programmers' ability to navigate and edit code across various abstraction levels, from initial goal to final code implementation.
+Our work provides valuable design insights into the concept of \textit{hierarchical generation} for future LLM-driven systems.